 Similar to the time 14:00, the effect of planting trees in lanes around roads, on the PET at 17:00, is mostly limited to the place where these trees have been added.
-Since the sun is relatively lower, the shadow space has somewhat increased (figure 16).
-However, places further away from these trees, for example, the backyards and the industrial area have not much cooling effect from these trees.
+Since the sun is relatively lower, this shadow space has somewhat increased.
+However, places further away from these trees, for example the backyards and the in industrial area have not much cooling effect from these trees.

-Figure 16 A close-up image at 14:00, with the DPRA Heat Module, for the situation with trees in lanes along the roads, in the Rivierenwijk.
+Figure 15 A close up image at 14:00, with the DPRA Heat Module, for the situation with trees in lanes along the roads, in the Rivierenwijk.
 The red circle shows a street with trees, which had no trees previously (Tygron Geodesign Platform, 2020).

-The PET for the grouped trees measure in the Rivierenwijk, at 17:00
+The PET for block park situation in the Rivierenwijk, at 17:00

 For 17:00, the effect of planting trees in several blocks on the heat stress of August 8 is (similar to 14:00), limited to the place where these trees are planted.
-The places where the groups of trees are planted show a decrease in the PET.
-However, the areas around these blocks do not show this decrease (figure 17).
+The places where the blocks of trees are planted show a decrease in the PET.
+However, the areas around these blocks do not show this decrease (figure 16).

-Figure 17 A close-up image at 14:00, with the Heat Overlay, for the situation with trees placed in groups, in the Rivierenwijk.
-The red circle shows the place where trees are added in a group (Tygron Geodesign Platform, 2020).
+Figure 16 A close up image at 14:00, with the Heat Overlay, for the situation with trees placed in blocks, in the Rivierenwijk.
+The red circle shows place where trees are placed in blocks (Tygron Geodesign Platform, 2020).